Movement w/ both triangle and square date symbol, but model not released until 1929? Has Jan 11, 1927 patent date in case back. 15J USA Adj

 If we are trying to look for movement serial number correlations to cases and series/ID's, adding another 1926 or 27 10AN is a problem from point of view of mvnt SN.

-In reply to Will it is what it is a Lone by mybulova_admin
+Will it is what it is a Lone Eagle with a later movement.

 OK I'll change it back from Non-Conforming to Lone Eagle.
 The comments will address differences.
 Don't know what I should enter for the manufacturer year in the record.
 Case SN is for model/case but it would make no sense to have this as 1936 Lone Eagle.
 Just doesn't quite feel right.
 Personally I won't be giving it more than one star because I believe a two or three star rating would be misleading for this example.